 - Increases the chances of accepting the brand’s new products: With increased acquaintance with the existing brand, the willingness to try and accept its new products also increases among the target audience, especially when the new products belong to the same industry/niche.

 - Enhances the brand image: When a new product launches with the same underlying brand message and promise, the brand image improves, and customers start to believe in the brand.

-- Cost of developing a new brand is saved: Developing a new brand incur substantial charges which aren’t limited to marketing and promotion.
-Brand extension saves such costs and even benefits the company in cutting marketing and promotion costs as the same communication channels that were used earlier can be used to promote both the products.
+- Cost of developing a new brand is saved: Developing a new brand incurs substantial charges which aren’t limited to marketing and promotion.
+Brand extension saves such costs and even benefits the company by cutting marketing and promotion costs as the same communication channels used earlier can be used to promote both products.

 - Makes getting initial traction easy: It is usually easier to attract the existing customers of the brand or people who are acquainted with the brand to try the new products launched by the company under the same brand.

 - Increases the efficiency in marketing and promotion: Since the brand identity is already set, it doesn’t involve as much effort as it would have been required if it were a new brand.

 - Can lead to brand dilution: Brand dilution is the weakening of the power of the brand because of its overuse.
 It happens when the company uses the brand extension strategy in almost every industry it wants to enter into without considering the logical relationship between the existing and new products.
 This often confuses the customer about what the brand stands for and what to expect from it.

 - Can damage the existing brand image: If the spin-off can’t stand up to the target market’s expectations or if its positioning strategy backfires, the existing brand image is affected.

 Brand extension isn’t a new phenomenon.
 The strategy was conceptualised soon after the concept of branding came into existence.
 Here are a few known examples of successful brand extensions –